dev7ba/mempoolcp/README.md

 [TANSTAAGM](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2020-July/018017.html) - There Ain't No Such Thing As A Global Mempool
 ---------------------------------------------------------

-Be aware that it's really difficult to have two mempools with the same transaction set due to different peers connections, conflicting transactions or new txs arriving while executing this command
+Be aware that it's really difficult to have two mempools with the same transaction set due to different peers connections, conflicting transactions or transaction arrival timing issues between nodes.

 Compilling instructions
 -----------------------